Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 When I was a CEO, I had one job, but now I am handling a portfolio of things and at times it can be more strenuous than handling one job.

 Coaching and mentoring young aspiring entrepreneurs is something that I focus on.
-Giving them direction – how they can utilize their full potential.
+Giving them direction – on how they can utilize their full potential.

 Wrapping Up….